enze-chen/enze-chen.github.io/hobbies.markdown

 I love being in the water, and have swam at various levels of competition for a little over a decade now.
 My high school coach also introduced me to water polo, and I've competed with [St. Louis Area Polo](http://www.leagueathletics.com/?org=stlouisareapolo){:target="_blank"} (SLAP) in high school and [Stanford Club Water Polo](https://rec.stanford.edu/club-sports){:target="_blank"} in college.
 Nowadays, I mostly swim to stay fit and relax the mind, which has been a blessing during the pandemic.
-In August 2022 I also attempted my first escape from Alcatraz swim!
+In August 2022 I also completed my first [Alcatraz swim](https://raceroster.com/events/2022/49869/2022-alcatraz-sharkfest-swim){:target="_blank"}! (photo on the homepage)

 <br>